lqb2/blog/_posts/2017/2017-11-16-trust-is-brittle-and-built-over-time-with-actions.md

  #badpoetry maybe? whatevs.

-but anyways, that operative part of maria's line, for me, is that trust is built mostly by actions (echos of m. scott peck's definition of love here). words are necessary, for sure, but what builds (and erodes) trust is action, not words. words can be empty. actions cannot be disputed. well, maybe that's not totally true, but at least they're less easily disputed, heh.
+but anyways, that operative part of kelly's line, for me, is that trust is built mostly by actions (echos of m. scott peck's definition of love here). words are necessary, for sure, but what builds (and erodes) trust is action, not words. words can be empty. actions cannot be disputed. well, maybe that's not totally true, but at least they're less easily disputed, heh.

-thanks, maria... whoever you are.
+thanks, kelly... whoever you are.

 <!-- hyperlink bank -->